Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

 ## Organize with KitOps

-KitOps is an open-source project within the CNCF Sandbox that aims to standardize how AI projects are organized, versioned, and stored within OCI-compliant registries.
+As mentioned above, [KitOps](https://kitops.org/) is an open-source project within the CNCF Sandbox that aims to standardize how AI projects are organized, versioned, and stored within OCI-compliant registries.
 We'll use the Kit CLI developed by friends at [jozu.ml](http://jozu.ml) to bootstrap our ModelKit project.
+The [ModelKit](https://kitops.org/docs/modelkit/intro/) is an emerging standard for packaging AI models, code, datasets, documentation and associated metadata, making it easier to share and deploy models across different platforms.

 Navigate back to your home directory.